- Color Choices To Fit Your Needs

 Pond Armor® Pond-Shield® Non-Toxic Epoxy Pond Liner is a stand alone, fish safe product with no primers or sealers needed.
 It can be easily applied to most surfaces including: concrete, shotcrete, gunnite, cement, wood, steel, aluminum, tile, stone & rock.

 Pond-Shield® is a flexible epoxy that combines superior elongation with sheer tensile strength.
 The tensile bond strength even exceeds the internal strength of concrete.
 Simply mix both parts together and apply with a squeegee and roller.
 Pond Armor® Pond-Shield® cures to touch within a few hours and is completely fish and plant safe.
+Also available in: 1.5 Gallons and 3 Gallons.

 From dosage rates to product labels, the USAGE tab contains all of the information you need to properly apply your pond care products.